Aaaagh! What’s Up With the Painful Press-On Nails?!

 You can do a few things to minimize discomfort when applying press-on nails.
 Here are a few tips:

-3. Apply the adhesive.
+- Apply the adhesive.
 Once your nails are prepped, you will need to apply the adhesive.
 You can either use nail bonding glue or adhesive tabs.
-If you are using nail glue, apply it to both your natural nail and the press-on nail.
-If you use adhesive tabs, apply them to your natural nail.
+If you use nail glue, apply it to your natural and press-on nails.
+If you use adhesive tabs, apply them to your natural nails.
 Some adhesives can be harsh on your skin and cause irritation or burns.
 If you’re using an adhesive that’s giving you problems, try switching to a different one.

-4. Press on the nails.
+- Press on the nails.
 Once the adhesive is applied, you can start pressing on the nails.
 Start with the thumb and then work your way to the pinky.
-Once all of the nails are applied, trim and file them to the desired length and shape.
+Once all nails are applied, trim and file them to the desired length and shape.

 Wrapping Up

-In conclusion, press-on nails are not supposed to hurt.
-If your press-on nails are causing you pain, likely, you are misapplying them.
+Press-on nails are not supposed to hurt.
+If your press-on nails are causing you pain, it is likely that you are applying them incorrectly.
 Follow the instructions carefully and take your time when applying them.
 With a bit of practice, you should be able to get them right and avoid any discomfort.
 Remember, pain is your body telling you something is wrong.
 Be sure to heed the warning!

 Save the image below to Pinterest so you can come back later!